Welcome

 Ash Valley Quilters' Newsletter

-April 2025
+May 2025

-All items submitted must be in a bag (not a bin bag for obvious reasons!), clearly labelled with members name, and each item must have a clearly completed entry form attached.
-All items to be submitted by the April meeting.
-All items to be collected when exhibition closes at 4pm on Sunday, as they are taken down from the display.
-If you cannot collect yourself, you must arrange for someone to collect it on your behalf, and that person must have details with them of the item they are collecting.
+Exhibition general information – All items to be collected when exhibition closes at 4pm on Sunday, as they are taken down from the display by you or your nominated person who must have details with them of the item they are collecting.

 Carpark - Please don’t forget the system for the carpark at the hall, all drivers must register their car on the system inside the hall to avoid any fines.